 Besides repairing the main water line, I had to buy a new washer for $640 (Black Friday Sale $200 off baby!) because mine broke after 8 years.
 I’m also considering biting the bullet and buying a new $4,000+ Thermador Professional single oven to match my range because the LCD panel doesn’t turn on anymore.
 I can’t believe Thermador Professional ovens are so expensive, but I’d like to match my other appliances.

 2013 was a year where all the hard work to improve our personal finances paid off.
 We should be proud of our accomplishments and always look to protect what we’ve made.
 If you build your financial nut past the cross over point, you seriously never have to work again so long as the economy doesn’t implode.

-The theme for 2014 continues to be of congruency.
+The theme for 2014 and 2015 continues to be of congruency.
 I like to think we are exactly where we want to be due to our own efforts.
 Nothing can really push us to change unless we are sufficiently agitated to take necessary steps.

 STARTING AN ONLINE BUSINESS

 It’s been around six years since I started Financial Samurai and I’m actually earning a good passive and active income stream online now.
 The top 1% of all posts on Financial Samurai generates 31% of all traffic.
 The average age of the top 1% posts is 2.3 years old.
 In other words, after putting in the hours to write some very meaty content over two years ago, 10 posts consistently generate a monthly recurring income stream that’s completely passive.